Dazcam/Bioinformatics-tutorials/pages/snakemake/run_basic_process.md

 This has to be run from the directory that contains the `Snakefile`.
-During the dry run snakekame looks for the Snakefile then makes sure that all the input and output files in all rules are accounted for and check the code for errors.
+During the dry run snakekame looks for the Snakefile then makes sure that all the input and output files in all rules are accounted for and checks the code for errors.

 ***